rubasov/opensub-utils/install.md

 # Uninstall

 Just delete the files.
-In case you used '--user' to install it to your home directory than you need to remove:
+In case you used `--user` to install it to your home directory than you need to remove:

     rm -ir ~/.local/bin/opensub-* \